vaabe/phys11/README.md

 # phys11

-Some course material and lab demos.
+Some course material and demos.

 ![](./gpdemos/Media/centripetal-circular-motion.png)